-The Galveston Bay watershed received an A for water quality in 2015, which is even better than last year's B. This year's improvement is consistent with long-term trends of improving water quality as a result of Clean Water Act implementation and ongoing implementation of Watershed Protection Plans in our region (locally-driven, watershed-specific plans to voluntarily address complex water quality problems in the region).
-2015 was also a good year for consistent rainfall, which helps keep the region's rivers and bayous flowing.
+The Galveston Bay watershed received an A for water quality in 2017.
+This year's excellent grade is consistent with long-term trends of improving water quality as a result of Clean Water Act implementation and ongoing implementation of Watershed Protection Plans in our region (locally-driven, watershed-specific plans to voluntarily address complex water quality problems in the region).
+2017 was also a good year for consistent rainfall, which helps keep the region's rivers and bayous flowing.
 However, the Galveston Bay watershed's human population is growing.
 This means more land will be developed for homes, businesses, and transportation infrastructure.
 As that happens, new strategies will be needed to keep the Bay from being overloaded with nutrients that degrade water quality.